SiteSupra/sitesupra-docs/docs/cache.rst

 Cache
 =====

 SiteSupra does not provide any public caching interfaces.
-However, it has an internal cache system that you can use.
+However, it has an internal cache system that you can use and benefit on.

 Cache Class
 -----------

 Cache class (``Supra\Core\Cache\Cache``, accessible by ``cache.cache`` service key or ``$container->getCache()`` method) exposes the following methods:

+..
+TODO review the structure below to improve readability

 * ``fetch($prefix, $key, $default, $timestamp, $ttl, $respectDebug)`` fetches and probably stores value in the cache (if current value was not found).
 The parameters are explained below: